fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

 i.e. `data` is like a `sealed abstract class`, and a type constructor is like an
-`.apply` and `.unapply` but no type (such as would be created with a `case
+`.apply` and `.unapply` but no type, which would have been created by a `case
-class`): there is no subtyping in Haskell.
-Note that we refer to `List` as an
+class`.
+There is no subtyping in Haskell.

-ADT but in Scala we would call it a GADT, this is because the type parameter is
+A> We refer to `List` as an ADT but in Scala we would call it a GADT, this is
-shared between all type constructors.
-There are Haskell language extensions
+A> because the type parameter is shared between all type constructors.
+There are
-(called `GADTs` and `DataKinds`) that produce something closer to the typical
+A> Haskell language extensions called `GADTs` and `DataKinds` that produce
-Scala GADT encoding, but they are an advanced topic.
+A> something closer to the typical Scala GADT encoding, but they are an advanced
+A> topic.

-We can also use infix types in Haskell, a nicer definition might be
+We can also use infix types in Haskell, a nicer definition might use the symbol
+`:.` instead of `Cons`

 {lang="text"}
 ~~~~~~~~
   data List t = Nil | t :.
-List t

-  infixr 5 :.
+List t infixr 5 :.
 ~~~~~~~~

-where we specify a *fixity*, which can be `infix`, `infixl` or `infixr` for non,
+where we specify a *fixity*, which can be `infix`, `infixl` or `infixr` for no,
-left and right associativity, with a number from 0 (loose) to 9 (tight)
+left and right associativity, respectively.
+A number from 0 (loose) to 9 (tight)
-precedence.
+specifies precedence.
 We can now create a list of integers by typing

 {lang="text"}
 ~~~~~~~~
   1 :.
 2 :.
 Nil
 ~~~~~~~~

-However, a linked list is built into the language using square bracket notation
+Haskell already comes with a linked list, using square bracket notation

 {lang="text"}
 ~~~~~~~~